-The same question can be asked with regard to the digital transformation, especially looking at the return on sky-high investments most companies made over the course of the last few years.
-Loads of time and money went into shiny new digital projects, but did the probability of surviving for these companies increase accordingly?
+We can ask the same question with regard to the digital transformation, especially looking at the return on sky-high investments most companies made over the course of the last few years.
+Loads of time and money went into shiny new digital projects.
+But did the probability of surviving for these companies increase accordingly?
 Or do they still face the same huge risks of disruption?
 Software is eating the world, as Marc Andreessen famously put it.

 We deserve a better digital world

 In hindsight, though, it was only a bleak foreshadow of the PR disaster Uber faced in early 2017, when CEO Travis Kalanick was accused of bad behaviour by an Uber driver, while at the same time allegations of systematic sexism and harassment surfaced.
-Uber had to learn the hard way that a toxic company culture and blatant neglect of corporate responsibility can and surely will backfire and hurt performance.
-Digital shouldn’t suck; neither for customers nor for employees and other stakeholders.
+Uber had to learn the hard way that toxic company culture and blatant neglect of corporate responsibility can and surely will backfire and hurt performance.
+Digital sucks, but it shouldn’t; neither for customers nor for employees and other stakeholders.

 Digital value creation is based on the service experience of the user